-Our podcast-style chats are available to anyone who is interested to find out more about what Google, Facebook, Amazon and the likes are up to.
+Our podcast chats are available to anyone who is interested what Google, Facebook, Amazon and co. are up to.

 Bing Shopping: Image-Based Search

 We have already talked about BING in the last few days, but above all we have highlighted the new interface.
 The search engine not only optimizes its back-end for advertisers, but also usability for users with a new feature.

 With the introduction of a new image-based product search, users can upload an image to find similar products – and buy them directly via shopping.

 With one click, you can now search for products that correspond to the visual design of the products on BING Shopping.

 Currently, the feature for apparel and footwear departments is live and BING plans to expand this to home decoration in the near future.

 The algorithm can find even more than just a similar design: In addition, there is also the option to display matching accessories.